cluvio/agent/README.md

 ### Linux

 1. Next to the installed executable.
-For example if the agent is installed as `$HOME/cluvio/cluvio-agent` it will try to load `$HOME/cluvio/cluvio-agent.toml`.
+For example, if the agent is installed as `$HOME/cluvio/cluvio-agent` it will try to load `$HOME/cluvio/cluvio-agent.toml`.
 2. In `$XDG_CONFIG_HOME` or `$HOME/.config`.
 3. In `/etc`.

 ### MacOS

 1. Next to the installed executable.
-For example if the agent is installed as `$HOME/cluvio/cluvio-agent` it will try to load `$HOME/cluvio/cluvio-agent.toml`.
+For example, if the agent is installed as `$HOME/cluvio/cluvio-agent` it will try to load `$HOME/cluvio/cluvio-agent.toml`.
 2. In `$HOME/Library/Application Support`.
 3. In `/etc`